 Quiche’s Cuban Cousin

 Football season is upon us!
-While many of you are still knee deep in your January Whole30’s, some you are getting the hang of your 80-20 paleo lifestyle… and the rest of us… well we’re paleo for better or worse, 100% of the time.
+While many of you are still knee deep in your January Whole30’s, some you are getting the hang of your 80-20 paleo lifestyle… and the rest of us… well, we’re paleo for better or worse, 100% of the time.
 When you’re paleo for health reasons there aren’t any days off.
-But that’s a-okay because I will tell you… with recipes like these we’re not missing out.
+But that’s a-okay because I will tell you… with recipes like these, we’re not missing out.
 This savory egg dish is super versatile.
 Great in the morning or at night.
 Perfect hot out of the oven or served cold.
-Frittatass are quiches casual cousin.
-In this case… the loud Cuban cousin with a lot of personality…and I guarantee you she’ll be the star of the party.
+Frittatas are quiches casual cousin.
+In this case… the loud Cuban cousin with a lot of personalities…and I guarantee you she’ll be the star of the party.

 Great Dishes Come From Great Ingredients: Fact

 Great dishes like these are always built on great ingredients.
-When you read labels like I do, you really begin to narrow down your packaged food consumption.
+When you read labels as I do, you really begin to narrow down your packaged food consumption.
 Luckily brands like Lindsay Olives exist.
-Brands that take their job seriously that love their product for it’s quality and purity and don’t add a bunch of junk to it, they don’t add ANYTHING.
-When you can’t do nightshades, or preservatives or are just weary of added color, artificial flavors and other filler ingredients, buying things like olives can become a hassle.
+Brands that take their job seriously that love their product for its quality and purity and don’t add a bunch of junk to it, they don’t add ANYTHING.
+When you can’t do nightshades, or preservatives or are just wary of added color, artificial flavors and other filler ingredients, buying things like olives can become a hassle.
 I have seriously spent fifteen minutes standing in front of the olives at Whole Foods unable to confidently take home a jar.
 Luckily the Safeway close to the house carries these guys.
 Not only are these olives packed in JUST SEA SALT AND WATER.
-They are so mild in flavor, seriously butter and just down right tasty!
-I must have eaten a handful before adding them in to the recipe (oops!).
+They are so mild in flavor, seriously butter and just downright tasty!
+I must have eaten a handful before adding them into the recipe (oops!).

 If you’re an olive lover like me you need to find these near you.
 Use this STORE LOCATOR to find Lindsay Olives near you.